Date & Time

 New York Open Center

 Amy Cunningham, a progressive funeral director and owner of Fitting Tribute Funeral Services, specializes in green burials in cemeteries certified by the Green Burial Council, simple burials within the NYC metropolitan area, home funerals, and cremation services at Green-Wood Cemetery’s crematory chapels.
-She maintains a lively blog on funeral planning called TheInspiredFuneral.com.
+Previously Amy was a magazine writer until 2007 when her elderly father’s memorial service got her interested in helping folks plan more meaningful end-of-life services.
+When she’s not directing funerals, she writes a funeral planning blog called TheInspiredFuneral.com.
+She believes that a good funeral can send everyone in attendance out the door with an altered view of what life’s all about, and the beginnings of a plan for moving forward.